kretzdev/screen-id/README.md

 ## screen-id
 *Version 1.0*
 ---
 A website which tells you what device type you are currently using based on your screen size.
 It can identify 3 device types: desktop, tablet and mobile.
+This is my first web project.
 ---
+===Run the file
 <https://kretzdev.github.io/screen-id/>
 ---
-## License and copyright
+=== License and copyright

-©kretzdev 2021
+#####©kretzdev 2021